designswarm/madenearyou/README.md

 ## Vagrant

-**NOTE:** Curently using `runserver` rather than foreman.
-After booting up Vagrant, need to do:

-	$ vagrant ssh
-	vagrant$ cd /vagrant
-	vagrant% nohup /vagrant/manage.py runserver 0.0.0.0:5000 > django.log 2>&1&

-Which should log into `django.log` but doesn't really do much...

 If you have Vagrant installed, then doing this should set up a Vagrant box based on [this](https://github.com/philgyford/vagrant-heroku-cedar-14-python):

 	$ vagrant up

+If all goes well, start the dev server manually by:

+	$ vagrant ssh
+	$ /vagrant/manage.py runserver 0.0.0.0:5000

-If all goes well, access the local dev site at [http://localhost:5000/](http://localhost:5000/).
+Access the local dev site at [http://localhost:5000/](http://localhost:5000/).

 This code repository will be linked to `/vagrant` on the Vagrant machine.

+For the Recaptcha on the Add Producer form to work, [sign up](https://www.google.com/recaptcha/intro/index.html), add a key, and add these to `/home/vagrant/.virtualenvs/made-near-you/bin/postactivate`:

+	export RECAPTCHA_PUBLIC_KEY='YOUR-KEY'
+	export RECAPTCHA_PRIVATE_KEY='YOUR-PRIVATE-KEY'

+Probably need to restart the server to pick them up.

+### Database
 If setting up the database from scratch, run initial migrations and set the Django admin superuser:

 	$ vagrant ssh